 The Disruptive Practitioner: A Danger to the Hospital’s Operation

-William Mack Copeland, MS, JD, Ph.D., LFACHE, practices health care law in Cincinnati at the firm of Copeland Law, LLC and often serves as a hearing officer in medical staff disciplinary proceedings.
+William Mack Copeland, MS, JD, Ph.D., LFACHE, practices health care law in Cincinnati at the firm of Copeland Law, LLC, where he is president and CEO.
 A graduate of Northern Kentucky University Salmon P. Chase College of Law, Bill is a frequent author and speaker on health law topics.
-Copeland is a member of the American Health Lawyers Association, American, Ohio and Cincinnati Bar Associations.
+He is a member of the American Health Lawyers Association, American, Ohio and Cincinnati Bar Associations.
 A former hospital chief executive officer, he is a life fellow in the American College of Healthcare Executives.
 He was awarded the American College of Health Care Executives Senior-Level Healthcare Executive Regent’s Award in 2007.

 Disruptive activity by practitioners in the hospital takes many forms.
 When it happens, it is important that the hospital and/or the medical staff take appropriate steps to see that it does not affect patient care or disrupt operations.

 - Learn how to deal effectively with the disruptive practitioner

 - Learn how to prepare for the day when it becomes necessary to terminate such a practitioner’s privileges and medical staff membership